Struvite Precipitation and Struvite Formation in Wastewater

 Struvite formation is written by the following struvite formula or struvite chemical formula; Mg2+ + NH4+ PO4-3 + 6H2O → NH4MgPO4•6H2O (crystal form).
 The formula tells us that struvite crystals are created when magnesium, ammonia, and phosphate combine in water in a mole to mole to mole ratio of 1:1:1.
 Utilizing a struvite control product one is able to interrupt this 1:1:1 mole to mole ratio and prevent struvite precipitation and struvite formation.

 WWTP’s wastewater temperature and its pH are also contributing factors to struvite precipitation.
 The higher the wastewater pH the more likely the mole to mole to mole balance will be affected and the formation of struvite crystals will occur.
 Struvite formation occurs in wastewater treatment plants that have anaerobic digesters.
 Struvite forms because magnesium, which is a major ingredient and contributor of hard water, ammonia which is a byproduct of urea and urine, and phosphate, which is a major element in the organic matter processed at the plant come together in the plant’s piping system causing struvite crystals to form; if the crystals are left untreated, they develop into rock and a special formulation is required to cost-effectively remove the struvite.
-Depending upon the wastewater feedstock of the WWTP the formation of struvite can be predicted and pre-treatment with an effective struvite control product or struvite removal product gives plant management a tool to control Struvite.
+Depending upon the wastewater feedstock of the WWTP the formation of struvite can be predicted and pre-treatment with an effective struvite control product (Struvite Preventer STSP) or struvite removal product (Struvite Remover STSR), which gives plant management tools to remove and control struvite.

 Struvite Precipitation Plant Locations